Media in Red Deer, Alberta: Television

 After CHCA dropped its longtime affiliation with CBC Television in 2005, Edmonton's CBXT set up a rebroadcaster in Red Deer.
 Radio-Canada outlet CBXFT already operated a rebroadcaster there, and both stations had been available for decades on cable in the city.
-They were shut down with the CBC's other rebroadcasters in 2012, meaning Red Deer residents need cable to watch CBC and Radio-Canada programming.
+They were shut down with the CBC's other rebroadcasters in 2012, meaning Red Deer residents need cable or satellite to watch CBC and Radio-Canada programming.
+Few residents lost access, however, due to the extremely high penetration of cable and satellite in the area.

-Cable television in Red Deer is served by Shaw Communications, who operates a local community channel under the "Shaw TV" name.
-Discounting Shaw TV, Red Deer, with a population approaching 100,000, is one of the largest standalone urban centres in Canada (i.e. one that is not part of a larger metropolitan area) without a local TV station.
+Cable television in Red Deer is served by Rogers Communications(formerly Shaw Communications), who operates a local community channel under the "Rogers TV" name.
+Discounting Rogers TV, Red Deer, with a population approaching 100,000, is one of the largest standalone urban centres in Canada (i.e. one that is not part of a larger metropolitan area) without a local TV station.